sbt/sbt-remote-control/README.md

 You should see the tagged version of the project if you run the `version` command in sbt.
 Now just run `publish-local` and the release is out.

+### Trying out the Terminal

+First, make sure to publish a local instance of the server

+    sbt> publishLocal

+Next, create a staged distribution of the terminal client

+    sbt> stage

+Finally, look in the `terminal/target/universal/stage/bin` directory for the `sbt-terminal` script which will let you play with the new sbt-terminal implementation.

 ## License

 This software is licensed under the [Apache 2 license](http://www.apache.org/licenses/LICENSE-2.0).